 However, ActiveCampaign will delete you from my list if you never open any emails.
 If you are the kind of person who stores these emails, unopened, in a separate folder, you will eventually be deleted from the list.
 It's just the way the algorithm works.
 To avoid this fate, please make sure you open at least one email every month, and preferably click on a link to indicate you are a real person to the ActiveCampaign algorithm.

 To stop the emails, you just need to adjust your preferences in "Settings".
 More details here: https://en-gb.facebook.com/help/390022341057202

 To stop posts appearing in your newsfeed: go to YOUR newsfeed (you can't do this from within the group).
 Scroll down until you find a post from this group.
 Click the downward arrow and then select "Unfollow group".
 You will stay in the group but posts will not appear in your newsfeed.

-I wrote the workbook because students last year asked me to.
+I wrote the workbooks because students in the first year I ran the course asked me to.
 It is for those of you who like to hold a book in your hands, like to write things down and take notes, or want to move on faster than the pace of the emails.
 I have space to include more examples and many more projects than is possible in the emails.
-However, everything you need to finish AYWMC will be in the emails.

 Is there a video course?

 Why yes, there is.
 Each video expands on what I cover in the emails, and I can show you what I mean rather than trying to describe it.
 This is the version of the course to use if you like plenty of examples and demonstrations.
 More details here: Video course